 We’re all familiar with the genre of photography replicating old scenes, particularly street views, in a modern context.
 I’ve seen some stunning examples from London, for instance — Piccadilly Circus in 1908 and now in the 21st century.
 It can be fascinating stuff.

-Reader John Wilson from New York State sent a link to one of the best then-and-now articles on the genre from the DCist web site.
+Reader John Wilson from New York State sent a link to one of the best then-and-now articles on the genre from the DCist website.
 It’s one of the neatest implementations I’ve seen, featuring a now abandoned resort in the Pocono Mountains in north-east Pennsylvania.

 The author, Pablo Iglesias Maurer, happened upon a book of colour postcards depicting the resort in the 1960s.
-So he went along with his camera to rediscover the locations and did an great job of matching the perspective in all instances.
+So he went along with his camera to rediscover the locations and did an impressive job of matching the perspective in all instances.

 Thanks to John Wilson for the lead on this story.